 Betsy and Ty are having many struggles.
 Betsy is trying to move past not being a mother.
 She did not consult Ty before taking Jenna’s girls and Ty is upset about this.
 When Jenna does not return when she says she will, Betsy and Ty wonder is she will come back for the girls.
 It is soon hurricane season and Ty and his crew are busy preparing the farm to possible damage.
 Having survived other hurricane’s they know what to watch for and how to prepare.

 This is a great story that focuses on family and doing what needs to be done for family.
 This story is so well written, it is easy to get lost in it.
 The story touches on real life issues, such as infertility, single motherhood, and doing what is needed.
 The things in the story that stand out to me, are how Betsy has taken on projects to help the farm.
 And, that with going to the retreat, Jenna is able to think of ways she can have a job to support her family as well as find time to pursue her love of photography.
 But the thing that stands out the most are the memories the sisters have of their childhood, of having each other for support when the parents were too busy for them.
 Especially the memories of Betsy trying to talk her parents into allowing Jenna pursue photography I really think anyone who enjoys modern day story of family relationships will enjoy this book.
 While this book is published by Thomas Nelson, a Christian publishing company, there is minimal Christian references.
 The only references are going to church and praying.

-I received a copy of this book from Revell Publishing, this is my honest review.
+I received a copy of this book from the publisher thought BookLook Bloggers, this is my honest review.

-To learn more about the author and books she has written go to: www.sarahsundin.com
+TO learn more about the other and other books she has written go to: http://laurenkdenton.com/